 What Is A Mock Audit?

 The idea of a mock audit is to simulate what would happen if your business receives a compliance visit by the Home Office.
-Like a real Home Office compliance audit, a mock audit provides an opportunity to learn about what your business is doing correctly, and areas which need improvement.
+Like a real Home Office compliance audit, a mock audit provides an opportunity to learn about what your business is doing correctly, and areas that need improvement.
 Unlike a real Home Office compliance audit, you will not have your license suspended, downgraded, or revoked if a problem is found.

-Mock audits may be carried out by internal staff or an external third-party, such as an immigration Solicitor.
-The benefit of using an external third-party is that they tend to be impartial and more accurately reflect how a Home Office compliance officer would behave.
+Mock audits may be carried out by internal staff or an external third party, such as an immigration Solicitor.
+The benefit of using an external third party is that they tend to be impartial and more accurately reflect how a Home Office compliance officer would behave.
 The other risk of doing this internally is that if there are gaps or problems identified in systems and/or processes, there may be insufficient expertise in-house to recommend and implement appropriate solutions.

 What Should We Improve Before A Mock Audit?

 We recommend that any business due to receive a sponsor license mock audit should prepare in the same way as they would for a real audit.
-This includes identifying areas which may need to be improved in advance and taking any necessary action.
+This includes identifying areas that may need to be improved in advance and taking any necessary action.
 We recommend looking at the following areas for potential improvements before your simulated audit:

 Get Up To Date With Any SMS And Staff Record Changes